benchristel/taste/README.md

 }
 ```

+Taste's design philosophy is that **a test is just a function**.
+Testing doesn't have to be more complicated than that!
+Some nice consequences of this idea:

+- Running a test suite is just calling a function.
+- A matcher is just a function that returns a boolean.
+- An assertion is just a function that throws an exception.

+The result of all this is that **your tests can run anywhere JS can.** You can easily run them in the browser, or in NodeJS, Bun, or Deno.
+Heck, your smart TV could probably run Taste, though I haven't tried this (let me know if you do).

+Taste achieves this simplicity without major sacrifices to ergonomics or aesthetics.
+Just look at the example above!

 ## Fast?

 Oh, yes.
 Here are the results of running Taste's own test suite 768 times in Firefox on a 2.4 GHz Intel CPU: